MAME: History and overview

 MAME's architecture has been extensively improved over the years.
 Support for both raster and vector displays, multiple CPUs, and sound chips were added in the project's first six months.
-A flexible timer system to coordinate synchronization between multiple emulated CPU cores was implemented, and ROM images started to be loaded according to their CRC32 hash in the ZIP files they were stored in.
+A flexible timer system to coordinate synchronization between multiple emulated CPU cores was implemented, and ROM images started to be loaded according to their CRC-32 hash in the ZIP files they were stored in.
 MAME has pioneered the reverse engineering of many undocumented system architectures, various CPUs (such as the M6809-derivative custom Konami CPU with new instructions) and sound chips (for example, Yamaha FM sound chips).
 MAME developers have been instrumental in reverse engineering many proprietary encryption algorithms utilized in arcade games, including Neo Geo, CP System II and CP System III.

-MAME's popularity has gone mainstream, with enthusiasts building their own arcade game cabinets to replay old games, and even with some companies producing illegal MAME derivatives to be installed in arcades.
+MAME's popularity has gone mainstream, with enthusiasts building their own arcade game cabinets to replay old games and even some companies producing illegal MAME derivatives to be installed in arcades.
 Cabinets are built either from scratch or by taking apart and modifying an original arcade game cabinet.
 Cabinets inspired by classic games can also be purchased and assembled (with MAME optionally preinstalled).

 Although MAME contains a rudimentary user interface, the use of MAME in arcade game cabinets and home theaters necessitates special launcher applications called front ends with more advanced features.
 They provide varying degrees of customization, allowing one to see images of games' cabinets, histories, playing tips, specialized logo artwork for games, and video of the game's play or attract mode.

 The information within MAME is free for reuse, and companies have been known to utilize MAME when recreating their old classics on modern systems.
 Some have even hired MAME developers to create emulators for their old properties.
 An example is the Taito Legends pack, with ROMs readable on select versions of MAME.